node-casbin/drizzle-adapter/README.md

 import { newEnforcer } from 'casbin';
 import { drizzle } from 'drizzle-orm/node-postgres';
 import { Pool } from 'pg';
-import DrizzleAdapter, { casbinRulePostgres } from 'casbin-drizzle-adapter';
+import DrizzleAdapter, { casbinRulePostgres } from 'drizzle-adapter';

 async function myFunction() {
     // Initialize a PostgreSQL connection